TL;DR:

 Here are two specific things you can do:

-The specifics here really depend on your business and your government’s anti-COVID regulations.
-The important thing is to make people feel safe and remind them that even small things like cleaning their desks can protect everyone and are important for overall hygiene.
+The specifics depend on your business and local health guidance.
+The point is to make people feel safe and remind them that small habits, like wiping a desk before they leave, protect everyone and support overall hygiene.

 The same rules and tips apply if you decide to implement activity-based working as opposed to hot desking.